BUDAPEST – A FULL TRAVEL GUIDE!

 I always rave about Free Walking Tours because you get to explore a city and receive a local’s recommendations, and this is a perfect example!
 A fantastic ruin bar and drink recommendation but this time in a totally different country, who would have thought!

-What’s a ruin bar?
 Well, if you google the term “ruin bar” Szimpla Kert comes up first and is the mecca of all ruin bars.
 These ruin bars are located in Budapest’s old District VII neighborhood (the old Jewish quarter) in the ruins of abandoned buildings, stores, or lots.
-This neighborhood was left to decay after World War II and made for a great underground bar scene.
+This neighborhood was left to decay after World War II, and made for a great underground bar scene.

-When walking through the front door of Szimpla Kert you quickly notice it’s post World War II underground vibe from its mismatched furniture, graffiti walls, and randomly themed rooms.
-Various bars cater to beer and mixed drinks as well as a bunny-themed room where you can order apple, orange, and pineapple drinks with a massive carrot floating on top.
+When walking through the front door of Szimpla Kert you quickly notice its post-World War II underground vibe with mismatched furniture, graffiti walls, and randomly themed rooms.
+From bars offering beer and mixed drinks, to a bunny-themed room where you can order apple, orange, and pineapple drinks with a massive carrot floating on top.

-There is a live band on the ground floor and the fun continues once you climb the dimly lit graffiti-lined staircases to the second floor.
-There is a variety of bare-walled “less is more” decorated rooms to socialize in.
+There is a live band on the ground floor of Szimpla Kert, and the fun continues once you climb the dimly lit graffiti-lined staircases to the second floor where there are a variety of bare-walled “less is more” decored rooms to socialize in.

 This particular night at Szimpla Kert, I met an Italian guy traveling solo from Italy.
 We had a great night, connected again the following night, and even kept in touch regularly when I retured home from traveling.
 Travel isn’t just about the beautiful sights you see but also the people you meet and connect with along the way.
-I say go out whether solo or in a group and experience all that a city has to offer, isn’t that why we travel?
+I say, go out!
+Whether solo or in a group, experience all that a city has to offer.
+Isn’t that why we travel?

 get cultured